tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 It was in one of these books that I finally found a definition of the term "plastic means."

-## The Plastic Means Defined
+## The Plastic Means: Defined and Illustrated

 Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.
 However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* by Erle Loran, did not fit into this mold.

-This book is apparently out of print and costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457).
+This book was published in 1943.
-However, if you create a account you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1).
+It is apparently out of print and costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), but you can create a account and read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1).

-It was in Loran's book, published in 1943, that I finally found a formal definition of "the plastic means."
+It was in Loran's book that I finally found a formal definition of "the plastic means."
 To say that I was excited is a bit of an understatement!

 Loran's book is divided into sections rather than chapters, and Section III (of XV), is named *An Illustrated Glossary.*